 “But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me” (2 Corinthians 12:9).

-God is faithful to provide strength.
+God is faithful to provide the strength we need.

 He has always supplied enough of what I needed, when I needed it.
 Not a minute too soon, and never a minute late.
 We serve an on-time God.

-He promises that, “But those who trust in the LORD will find new strength.
+Fos promises, “But those who trust in the LORD will find new strength.
 They will soar high on wings like eagles.
 They will run and not grow weary.
 They will walk and not faint” (Isaiah 40:31).

 God provides the help we need.